ehsaanpour/ehsaanpour/README.markdown

 ## Professional Summary

+I bring a strong programming background, particularly in Python, TypeScript, and ... to develop applications for streaming and data transfer.
+My skills extend to data analysis, artificial intelligence, and machine learning, supported by certifications from IBM and Coursera.
+I’m adept at configuring live and VOD servers, working with communication tools like Jitsi Meet and Zoom, and authoring technical documentation in Persian.

-As a seasoned Broadcasting Engineer, I have extensive experience working in control rooms, central machine rooms, and studios for major channels.
+Also, as a seasoned Broadcasting Engineer, I have extensive experience working in control rooms, central machine rooms, and studios for major channels.
 My expertise includes operating video switchers, audio mixers, lighting systems, cameras, and broadcast cards (e.g., embedders, synchronizers, up/down converters).
 I’m proficient in live streaming systems like RTMP on Wowza and Nginx, and I excel at resolving technical issues in live and recorded environments.

-I also bring a strong programming background, particularly in Python, TypeScript, and ... to develop applications for streaming and data transfer.
-My skills extend to data analysis, artificial intelligence, and machine learning, supported by certifications from IBM and Coursera.
-I’m adept at configuring live and VOD servers, working with communication tools like Jitsi Meet and Zoom, and authoring technical documentation in Persian.

 ## Broadcasting Expertise